rushstart/yii2-basic/README.md

 ],
 ```
 **NOTES:**
-- After install you can remove the `default_settings` directory
+- After install you can remove the `install` directory

 CONFIGURATION